 6. Return on Investment (ROI)

-Return on investment (ROI) assesses the impact of your SEO spending in terms of revenue generated.
+Return on investment (ROI) assesses the impact of your SEO spending in terms of the revenue it generates.
 You can calculate it by dividing net revenue (revenue minus expenses) by the cost of the SEO strategy.

-I’ll give you a simplified example.
-A florist spent $1,000 to optimize a website for local SEO.
+A business spent $1,000 to optimize a website for local SEO.
 These efforts resulted in $5,000 in sales.
 Divide $4,000 (revenue minus expenses) by $1,000 to get an ROI of four.
 This means every dollar spent on SEO generated four times the return.

 The impact of SEO is cumulative, so you won’t see an immediate return.
-Further, if there’s a competitor running an aggressive SEO campaign, it’s going to be even more difficult to get in front of customers.
+If a competitor runs an aggressive SEO campaign, it’s going to be even more difficult to get in front of customers.
 It takes time for SEO tactics to work, but as your website gains visibility, you can expect your ROI to improve.

 7. Organic Traffic

 Organic traffic measures the number of website visitors who found your business in unpaid search results.
-They may have clicked on a featured snippet, regular search result, your Google Business Profile, or a search result in maps.
-Organic traffic is one of the most valuable SEO KPIs because it shows your optimization efforts are sticking, generating visibility without the cost of paid advertising.
+They may have clicked on a featured snippet, a regular search result, your Google Business Profile, or a search result in maps.
+Organic traffic is one of the most valuable KPIs SEO teams track because it shows your optimization efforts are generating visibility without the cost of paid advertising.

-Not all visitors will convert, but measuring organic traffic along with bounce rate and user engagement provides insight into whether you’re building relationships with visitors and laying the foundation for future conversions.
+Not all visitors will convert.
+Measuring organic traffic along with bounce rate and user engagement provides insight into whether you’re building relationships with visitors and laying the foundation for future conversions.

 Google Search Console measures organic traffic separately from paid traffic and gives you data for the last 16 months.
 Link your Search Console account to Google Analytics for more insights, such as the users’ countries of origin, devices, and landing pages.